William Keyser: Personal life

 Keyser died suddenly as a brain aneurysm burst at his summer home, Brentwood, in Reistertown on June 3, 1904.
 Within days of his death, his twin brother Samuel was "lying ill at his residence" in New York and his nephew, Henry R. Keyser (son of his brother H. Irvine Keyser) died from meningitis at his country home near Chatelane.
-After a funeral at the Christ Protestant Episcopal Church, William was buried in the family plot at Baltimore's historic Green Mount Cemetery.
+After a funeral at the Christ Protestant Episcopal Church, Keyser was buried in Baltimore's Green Mount Cemetery.
 His widow died seven years later on October 29, 1911.
 At the time of his death, he was reportedly the wealthiest man in Maryland.

 Descendants

 Through his son R. Brent, he was a grandfather of three: Juliana Brent Keyser (wife of Gaylord Lee Clark), Ellen McHenry Keyser (wife of Ambassador James Cabell Bruce, son of U.S. Senator William Cabell Bruce and brother of David K. E. Bruce), and William McHenry Keyser.

 Legacy

 The city of Keyser, West Virginia is named for William Keyser.